home-assistant/home-assistant.io/source/_components/evohome.markdown

 ### Round Thermostat

-Although Round Thermostat is, strictly speaking, a single zone system (i.e. a Controller and a single Zone), it is implemented as a single **Climate** device.
+Although Round Thermostat is, strictly speaking, a single zone system (i.e. a Controller and a single Zone), they are merged into a single **Climate** device.

 ## Configuration